Home | Browse Topics | Health & disability | Accident compensation (ACC) | Independent reviews

 If the reviewer decides to have a case conference, they will contact the parties, usually by phone, to discuss things such as:

-The reviewer may also discuss with the parties whether mediation or facilitation may be the best way to resolve the dispute (see “Mediation and facilitation” above in this section), or whether the parties would prefer an “on the papers” decision.
+The reviewer may also discuss with the parties whether mediation or facilitation may be the best way to resolve the dispute (see: “Mediation and other alternative ways of resolving disputes”), or whether the parties would prefer an “on the papers” decision.
 An “on the papers” decision means a decision based on the documents that the parties provide (rather than a decision based on evidence presented by people speaking at a hearing).

 After the conference, the reviewer will send the parties written confirmation of any agreements reached and any decisions that the reviewer has made about procedural issues.

 If the reviewer decides a case conference is not necessary, they will contact the parties to arrange a date and place for the hearing.
-They may also discuss whether mediation or facilitation may be the best way to resolve the dispute (see “Mediation and other alternative ways of resolving disputes” above in this section), whether the parties would prefer an “on the papers” decision, and whether anyone has any special needs in relation to the hearing.
+They may also discuss whether mediation or facilitation may be the best way to resolve the dispute, whether the parties would prefer an “on the papers” decision, and whether anyone has any special needs in relation to the hearing.

 Preliminary hearing

 In some cases, the reviewer may decide to hold a preliminary hearing.
-This usually happens when there is doubt about whether the review application is valid; for example, where it appears that there might not have been an ACC decision that can be reviewed.
+This usually happens when there is doubt about whether the review application is valid – for example, where it needs to be decided if there was an ACC decision that can be reviewed.

 The preliminary hearing is usually focused only on settling the preliminary issue, such as checking whether the application is valid.
-A preliminary hearing can be held by phone (through teleconferencing) or “on the papers”.
+A preliminary hearing can be held by phone (through teleconferencing) or just based on written submissions (“on the papers”).

 The review hearing